-Firstly: Giving it the greatest importance, As-Sâni’ Zuljalâl wants to show His art as beautiful; He veils detestable things; and He attracts attention to His ni’mahs by decorating them.
+Firstly: Just as As-Sâni’ Zuljalâl wants to show His art beautiful by giving it complete importance and He veils loathed things, and He attracts attention to His ni’mahs through adorning them.
 So too, He wants to show His creatures and ‘abds as beautiful to other conscious beings.
-Their appearing in ugly situations is a sort of rebellion against His Names like Jamîl, Muzayyin, Latîf, and Hakîm, and is contrary to adab.
-Thus, the adab of the Sunnah as-Saniyyah is to assume a manner of pure adab within the bounds of As-Sâni’ Zuljalâl's Names.
+Their appearing in ugly situations is a sort of rebellion against His Names like Jamîl, Muzayyin, Latîf and Hakîm, and is contrary to adab.
+Thus, the adab in the Sunnah as-Saniyyah is to assume a state of pure adab within the bounds of As-Sâni’ Zuljalâl's Names.

-Secondly: As a doctor, a doctor may examine the most private member of a non-mahram, and if necessary it may be shown to him, and this may not be said to be contrary to adab.
-Indeed, it may be said that the adab of medicine requires this.
-But the same doctor may not look to those non-mahram through his title of manhood, or under the name of hoja or preacher, and adab cannot issue a fatwa permitting it to be shown.
-To show it to him in such a way would be a lack of hayâ.
+Secondly: Just as a doctor, in the point of being a doctor, examines the most private member of a non-mahram, and if there is a necessity, it is shown to him.
+It is not said to be contrary to adab.
+Rather, it is said that the adab of medicine requires this.
+But that doctor cannot look to those non-mahrams through the title of manhood, or under the name of the preacher or through the attribute of Hoja.
+Adab cannot issue a fatwa about its being shown.
+To show him in that aspect is the lack of hayâ.